EmilHvitfeldt/ISLR-tidymodels-labs/docs/04-classification.md

 knn5_fit <- fit(knn5_wf, data = Caravan_train)
 ```

-And we can calculate all the confusion matricies.
+And we can calculate all the confusion matrices.

 ```r